 Wolves, Brides and Fairytales

-“Wolves, Brides and Fairytales,” is an art installation reminiscent of a walk in the forest of a fairytale.
-Following a path of stones and fallen sunflowers, one encounters images of wolves, mythic and real, on cardboard, felt, burlap and video.
-There are also embroidered chiffon textiles, suggestive of brides/princesses and other symbolic objects, often employed in fairytales to represent magic and disguise.
+“Wolves, Brides and Fairytales” is an art installation that evokes a walk in a fairytale forest.
+Stones and fallen sunflowers lead to images of mythical and real wolves on cardboard, felt, burlap, and video.
+Embroidered chiffon textiles suggest brides/princesses and symbolic objects used in fairytales to represent magic and disguise.

-I am interested in the archetypes represented in the old tales and their psychological/feminist underpinnings as explored by Clarrisa Pinkola Estes in her book, “Women Who Run with the Wolves”.
-For example, in the story of “Blackbeard and his Wives,” women who forfeit the use of their intuition suffer consequences.
-This is presented in contrast to Mother Wolf who teaches her pups well about the dangers in the wild.
+I’m interested in the archetypes in old tales and their psychological/feminist underpinnings, as explored by Clarrisa Pinkola Estes in her book, “Women Who Run with the Wolves”.
+For instance, in “Blackbeard and his Wives,” women who lose their intuition face consequences, contrasting with Mother Wolf who teaches her pups about the wild’s dangers.